CREW sustains a rolling programme of conferences.

 15th May 2009, at The National Library of Wales, Aberystwyth

-Spaces of Comparison: Welsh Writing in Comparative Contexts (Annual AWWE conference) 27-29 March, Gregynog Hall, Newtown
+Spaces of Comparison: Welsh Writing in English in Comparative Contexts (Annual AWWE conference) 27-29 March, Gregynog Hall, Newtown

 Raymond Williams: Culture and Society @ 50